WestpacGEL/GEL/README.md

 │   └── WBC/
 │       └── etc
 │
-├── website/                        # all files related to the CMS and website │
+├── website/                        # files for the website │
+├── website-backend/                # files for the website backend │
 └── docs/                           # the static files for the documentation (build artifact)
 ```